Low Expected Income

 You do not have to apply for the maximum amount you are entitled to.

-In the examples above, Sue can decide to take the maximum, so she enters 6,850.00 in box 4.
-Earl decides he does not need the entire amount he is entitled to, so he enters 12,000.00 in box 4.
+In the examples above, Lee can decide to take the maximum, so they enter 8,300.00 in box 4.
+Sam decides they do not need the entire amount they are entitled to, so they enter 12,000.00 in box 4.

 You cannot apply for an amount that is: